Opportunity available for experienced, caring, and compassionate new team member.

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

-We are currently seeking Licensed Veterinary Technition, Certified Veterinary Assitant or can bring a lot of experience in the veterinary field to us.
-We pride ourselves in building a team that’s inspires others to learn so we are a educational based practice as well.
-Please contact our office during working hours as available to take resumes.
-You may also email them to: email@example.com.
-We look forward to reviewing them.
-We may contact you for further information if you have the experience we currently need.
+We are currently seeking a Licensed Veterinary Technician to join our growing team.
+We pride ourselves in building a team that inspires others to learn.
+Please contact our office during working hours if interested.
+You may bring a resume by or you may email it to: email@example.com.
+We look forward to reviewing them and will contact you for further information if you have the experience we currently need.

 Important Update H3N2 Influenza

 We are currently carrying the vaccination for canine influenza and this vaccine is for the new strain of flu detected which is the H3N2 strain.
 The influenza vaccine is only for dogs and it must be given as a booster series of two vaccines three weeks apart, if never had it before.
 After the initial set of two boosters it can then be given once a year.
 The new strain of flu, H3N2, was discovered in 2015 and is thought to be a mutation of the previous strain of flu the H3N8.

 There have been reports of this strain in Austin, Texas so we highly recommend starting all dogs on this vaccination, especially if they will come into contact with other dogs at boarding facilities, groomers and dog parks.
 This disease has sickened at least 2,000 dogs in 40 states since first discovered.